pingcap/docs/pd-microservices.md

 </div>
 <div label="TiUP Playground">

-To deploy and configure PD microservices in a TiDB local cluster using TiUP Playground, see the following documents:
+To deploy and configure PD microservices in a TiDB local cluster using TiUP Playground, see the following document:

 - [Deploy PD microservices](/tiup/tiup-playground.md#deploy-pd-microservices)